Bhargabcodes/AlgoUOJProject/README.md

+OnlineJudge
-OnlineJudge is a full-stack web application that simulates a competitive programming environment.
+It is a full-stack web application that simulates a competitive programming environment.
 It provides a platform for users to solve algorithmic challenges by writing and submitting code directly in the browser.

 Key Features:
 Secure User Authentication: Users can create an account and log in using a secure system based on JSON Web Tokens (JWT).